zacharyrodwatkins/fitsParser/README.md

   - '-c[x]: to specify order in wavelength for magnitudes is various band.
 			This format allows for the automatic generation of colours.
 By default, colours are computed with the 2 nearest bands.
 If one 				wishes to comupute more colours, they could call makeColours(N=2) 				method on a fitsParser object, obviously specifying ones own value 				for N. x can be either an integer or decimal number

+## Multi-file support

+The parser is now able to handle inputs from multiple fits files.
+This is specified by the usual from <filename> statement.
+All other commands pertain to the above filestatement, and switch to a new file upon reading another from <filename> command.
+It is now imperative that all files begin with the from <filename> statement.
+An IOException is thrown if no filename is specified.

+####	Acessing Data From Other Files

+Data from multiple files is represented recursively, with a given fitsParser object having a field poiting to either another fitsParser object or None.
+When parsing the commands file, the first set of commands is taken to be the parent file.
+All the fields will apply to this set of commands, as though there were only one fits file to parse.
+There are methods implemented to acesses fields of the other fitsParser object, as well as the objects themselves.

 ## Other Notes on Syntax and Beyond
   - All commands/fields are to be on their own lines.